Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$

-\paragraph{Completion.} When decomposed to the SM, the $ \mathbf{27}_F$ contains more fermions with wrong quantum features that make them exotics, becoming harmless if they are vectorlike under the low energy SM gauge group.
+\paragraph{Vectorlike mass generation.} When decomposed to the SM, the fermionic representation of $E_7$ and $E_6$ contains more fermions with wrong quantum features that make them exotics, becoming harmless if they are vectorlike under the low energy SM gauge group.
 If a pair of exotic fermions acquire a gauge--invariant mass, $\mathcal{L} \supset M\,\overline{\Psi}_L \Psi_R + \text{h.c.}$, it does not contribute to anomalies, can be arbitrarily heavy and decouple from low energy physics.
 So the standard and minimal way is to keep all these exotics near the high scale by pairing them vectorlike using singlet VEVs.
-We seek to remove from the low-energy spectrum all fermions in \eqref{eq:27SMcontent} that are not identified with SM chiral fields by pairing them into heavy Dirac fermions.
-Concretely, we introduce a minimal set of conjugate multiplets for three families \cite{WeinbergQTF2}

-or, more economically, only those conjugate components required to pair the exotic SM multiplets.
-We denote with $f_{\rm ex}$ an exotic chiral multiplet from $\mathbf{27}_F$ and with $f^c_{\rm ex}$ its conjugate with opposite SM quantum numbers.
+We seek to remove from the low-energy spectrum all fermions that are not identified with SM chiral fields by pairing them into heavy Dirac fermions.
+Concretely, we identify in the fermion representations a set of conjugate multiplets of exotics required to pair the exotic SM multiplets.
+We denote with $E$ an exotic chiral multiplet from a high fermionic rep and with $E^c$ its conjugate with opposite SM quantum numbers.